iotml99/esp-at/ssl_cert_generator/CA_CERTIFICATE_BUNDLE_GUIDE.md

 # (See sd_card_certs/flash_commands.txt)
 ```

+**Note:** You must specify the CA bundle path using the `--bundle` argument.
+The script no longer auto-detects bundle locations.

 This script automates the certificate extraction and preparation process described in Method 3 below.
-See `CERTIFICATE_GENERATOR_README.md` for full script documentation.
+See `CERTIFICATE_GENERATOR_README.md` for full script documentation and help finding your CA bundle path.

 **Continue reading for manual methods and detailed understanding.**